Siggg/culottes/how_to.md

   * Open truffle.js in a text editor
   * Paste the value of the infura key where appropriate

-6. Setup your culottes smart contract
+6. Setup your revolution smart contract

   * Open contracts/Revolution.sol in a text editor
   * Set the criteria to match for your cause (e.g. is this the address of "a frequent contributor to open source projects" ?)
-  * Set the probability that a new vote will close its election (e.g. res > 6 means there is a 60% probability a new vote won't close their election)
+  * Set the probability that a new vote will close its election (e.g. res > 6 means there is a 60% probability that the first vote in any block WILL NOT close their election, i.e. the first vote in a block will close its trial in 40% of cases)
-  * Set the minimum number of blockchain blocks that any election will last
+  * Set the minimum number of blockchain blocks that any trial will last
   * truffle compile
   * truffle build
   * truffle migrate -f 2 --network rinkebyInfura --reset --compile-all
+  * take not of the address your revolution smart contract was published to
+  * paste it as the value of the revolutionAddress variable in src/app/utils/web3service.ts (err...
+Wong file name, let me Check later)
+  * send it to sig arobase akasig dot org so that I may add it to the main dapp

+7. Publish your version of the dapp

+  * Setup your Travis-ci.org account
+  * setup your github pages preferences
+  * commit and push to your github account
+  * travis should run your continuous integration scripts and deploy your version of the dapp to your github pages site.

-7. Setup your Twitter bot
+8. Setup your Twitter bot

   * Login to a Twitter account
   * Register for a Twitter developer account